 - Overlapping names on both lists are designated “Department list”.

-The following is required for appointment to Assistant Professor, Assistant Professor of Clinical X, Assistant Professor In Residence, Sr./Lecturer P/SOE, or equivalent positions:
+The following is required for appointment to Assistant Professor (including Assistant Professor of Teaching), Assistant Professor of Clinical X, Assistant Professor In Residence, or equivalent positions:

 - Minimum number of letters required: 3 analytical/evaluative letters.

 - Requested by: Chair from applicant list or directly by applicant.

 - Letter writers: Can be conflicted.
 Generally are graduate advisors, postdoc advisors, collaborators.